Pulmonary Embolism (PE)

 • Low molecular weight

 Heparin is the most widely used medication for reducing the likelihood of clots forming in calf veins after any type of major surgery, especially surgery on the legs.
 Low molecular weight heparin is more predictable than the unfractionated form of heparin and is commonly used for prevention of clots in people undergoing surgery that has a high risk of causing clots, such as hip or knee replacement.
-Small doses of heparin, either unfractionated or low molecular weight heparin, are injected just under the skin, usually within 6 to 12 hours after surgery.
+Small doses of heparin, either unfractionated heparin or low molecular weight heparin, are injected just under the skin, usually within 6 to 12 hours after surgery.
 Ideally, additional doses are given until the person is up and walking again (and sometimes longer).

-People who are hospitalized and at high risk of developing pulmonary embolism (such as those with heart failure, immobility, critical illness or obesity, or who have had clots in the past) benefit from small doses of heparin even if they are not undergoing surgery.
+People who are hospitalized and at high risk of developing pulmonary embolism (such as those with heart failure, immobility, critical illness, or obesity, or who have had clots in the past) benefit from small doses of heparin even if they are not undergoing surgery.
 Low-dose heparin does not increase the frequency of severe bleeding complications, but heparin can increase minor oozing of blood from wounds.

 Direct oral anticoagulantswarfarin.
 Nonetheless, warfarin is still considered the best choice for some people such as those with metallic heart valves.